 Well mid-summer is upon us, and if you’ve been out in the garden, you know this is peak time for pests to eat your rose buds, corn, lettuce and… well, and almost anything.
 Usually your favorites!
 Half the time we don’t even know they are there until they have done some significant damage, so start paying attention now, and squash them in their tracks!
-Here are the most common garden pests, and what you can do about them.
+Here are the most common garden summer pests, and what you can do about them.
 We’ve included an organic control as the main treatment, but general garden sprays and powders can be used when that isn’t effective.
 Most broad general controls contain Sevin, but only use it if you have to.
 Always choose the least amount of chemical intervention possible to control the problem.

 1. Aphids.
 Aphids have to top the list.
 Small, pear shaped bugs that can be clear, green or even tan, they clusters in stems and leaves and suck the juices from the plant.
 Blast them off with a strong spray of water, or use insecticidal soap for organic controls.
 Any general insect spray will take care of them, but make sure you use a kind safe for vegetable and herb use if you find them on your edibles.
 These are really easy to take care of organically because of their soft bodies, so don’t jump to chemical sprays.